helloideabox/powerpack-lite-beaver-builder/readme.txt

 We have an active Facebook Group where we keep posting updates and also help our users with any questions they may have.
 We are sure, you will love the group, you can showcase the websites that you build or come, say "Hello" to us!
 [PowerPack for Beaver Builder Facebook Group](https://facebook.com/groups/beaveraddons/ "PowerPack on Facebook").

+= Follow us on Twitter =

+You can join us on [Twitter](https://twitter.com/beaveraddons/ "Beaver Addons on Twitter").

 = PowerPack Lite Features =

 *   Row Separators: Tilt, Big Triangle, Triangle Left, Triangle Right, Small Triangle.
 Use these to add nice section breaks on your site.
 Check the [demo here](https://wpbeaveraddons.com/demo/row-separators/).
-*   Expandable Row.
-*   Down Arrow Navigation.
-*   Column Effects: Column shadow & round corners.
+*   Column Effects: Round corners.
+*   Contact Form 7 Module: Style your CF7 forms from front end with easy to use design options.
+No custom code required.
+*   Dual Button: Create beautiful call to action dual buttons.
+*   Heading: Write and create attention grabbing headlines with Smart Headings module.
+*   Iconlist: Create list items with over 2000 font icons for bullet points.
+*   Spacer: Manage extra spacing between various elements on desktop and mobile devices efficiently with this module.
-*   Fast loading, valid markup.
+*   Fast loading, valid markup, SEO friendly.
-*   Gradient Background option for Rows & Columns.
 *   Completely mobile responsive.
 *   Translation Ready.

 = Premium Features =

-*   30+ powerful modules - Contact Form, Tabs, Content Grid, Popup Box, Testimonials, One Page Navigation, Headings, Dual Button, Logo Grid etc. Get the complete list [here](https://wpbeaveraddons.com/).
+*   35+ powerful modules - Contact Form, Tabs, Content Grid, Popup Box, Testimonials, One Page Navigation, Headings, Dual Button, Logo Grid etc. Get the complete list [here](https://wpbeaveraddons.com/demo/).
+*   120+ beautiful templates - Pre-made, professionally designed, conversion oriented page and section templates.
+Checkout all the templates [here](https://wpbeaveraddons.com/page-templates/).
 *   1-Click Preview.
 *   Enhanced Search for modules.
 *   White Label Branding.